Bounding temporal quantum correlations

 Hence, the search for quantum bounds represents again a semidefinite program.
-It is important to stress that this characterization is sufficient.
-This is in stark contrast with the analogue technique in the spatial Bell-type scenario~\cite{NPA07, NPA08}, where one needs to use moment matrices of an increasing size $n$ to generate better superset characterizations which only become sufficient in the limit $n \rightarrow \infty$.
-However, indirectly, the sufficiency of our method has already been proven in this context~\cite{NPA08} (see appendix).
+The fact that this characterization is sufficient is in stark contrast with the analogue technique in the spatial Bell-type scenario~\cite{NPA07, NPA08}, where one needs to use moment matrices of an increasing size $n$ to generate better superset characterizations which only become sufficient in the limit $n \rightarrow \infty$.
+However, indirectly, the sufficiency of our method has already been proven in this context~\cite{NPA08} (see Appendix~A3).

-{\it Applications ---} In order to demonstrate the effectiveness of our approach, we discuss four examples.
+{\it Applications.---}To demonstrate the effectiveness of our approach, we discuss four examples.
 First, we consider the original Leggett-Garg inequality

-This bound holds for macrorealistic models and it has been shown that in quantum mechanics values up to $\mathcal{S}=3/2$ can be observed \cite{LeggettGarg85, Barbieri09, KoflerBrukner08}.
-Our methods allow not only to prove that this value is optimal for any dimension and any measurement, we can for instance determine all values in the three-dimensional space of temporal correlations $\mean{M(t_i)M(t_j)}$ which can originate from quantum mechanics.
-The detailed description is given in Fig.~2 and the calculations are given in the appendix.
+This bound holds for macrorealistic models, and it has been shown that in quantum mechanics values up to $\mathcal{S}=3/2$ can be observed \cite{LeggettGarg85, Barbieri09, KoflerBrukner08}.
+Our methods allow us not only to prove that this value is optimal for any dimension and any measurement, but also to, for instance, determine all values in the three-dimensional space of temporal correlations $\mean{M(t_i) M(t_j)}$, which can originate from quantum mechanics.
+The detailed description is given in Fig.~2, and the calculations are given in the Appendix~A1.

 Second, we consider generalizations of the Eq.~(\ref{klyachko}) with a larger number of measurements, known as $N$-cycle inequality \cite{LSW11,AQBTC12},